karmab/openshaft/README.md

 ## TODO LIST

-- create openshift templates for deployment
+- create openshift templates for routes and service accounts
+- switch to stateful sets to name the neutron-agents deterministically
+- provide public_urls for service and corresponding route. test if impact on services
-- enable pushing to docker registry
+- enable pushing to docker registry by mean of a service account
+- use ansible to gather openshift token and cert
+- create sample inventory for use with dedicated node for nova-compute and swift-storage
+- translate the veth pair in openshift world ( or use a cron on compute nodes to do the same?)
 - evaluate use of net=host for openvswitch related containers

 ## Problems?